Sticky space

 • Average Retail Sold / Seller: $111.41

-Her total sales, brochure and online sales combined, increased to almost $23,000 this year compared to just under $20,000 last year.
-What was interesting is that her participation actually dropped, so she ended up with fewer students selling more items.
+Her total sales, brochure, and online sales increased to almost $23,000 this year compared to just under $20,000 last year.
+Interestingly, her participation dropped, so she ended up with fewer students selling more items.
 Both the average items and average retail sold per seller increased significantly.

 We have always preached that the key to increasing sales is to work on improving student participation.
-However, using school fundraiser analytics, this sponsor was able to achieve her objective by simply increasing her seller goal.
+However, this sponsor achieved her objective using school fundraiser analytics by simply increasing her seller goal.
 The bottom line with any fundraising campaign is to bring in as much money as possible, so mission accomplished.

-Isn’t it amazing how a slight change had such a large impact?
+Isn’t it amazing how a slight change had such a significant impact?

 Author Bio Clay Boggess, Author